 RCSI Bahrain staff

 The relationship with our faculty is at the heart of developing passionate healthcare professionals, and RCSI Bahrain is currently equipped with the best qualified academic and administration staff.
 In addition to the full-time staff, the University has a wealth of knowledge to call on from the Royal College of Surgeons in Ireland, Dublin, from whom we regularly receive teaching visits from top academics.

 The international reputation of RCSI Bahrain rests primarily on the quality of the teaching and learning provided to the students and on the unique relationship which has developed on the campus between staff and students.
 Our faculty are the best of the best, with theoretical and practical experience, and are inspiring teachers to our student body, often forming relationships that last beyond completion of their academic studies.

 The number of RCSI Bahrain staff is continuously growing as the University expands.
-The total number of staff has grown from ten in 2004 to more than 170 full-time staff in 2021.
+The total number of staff has grown from ten in 2004 to more than more than 200 staff in 2022.

 We believe that our people are the key to our success, with their collective intelligence, creativity, passion and skill providing a solid foundation for achievement.
 Our faculty members provide comprehensive academic support for every student with sincere contributions.